stx-advox/distacular/README.md

 ### Execute funding proposal

-select mDAO then proposal then link would be to confirm exeuction
+select mDAO then proposal then link would be to confirm execution

 ### Get proposal data

-select mDAO then proposal then you'll see the info about the proposal and call to action if avaiable to either dissent or execute or nothing at all
+select mDAO then proposal then you'll see the info about the proposal and call to action if available to either dissent or execute or nothing at all